-3. Empirical models and approach
+3. Empirical Models and Approach

-Our goal is to estimate the benefit of ICU admission for patients of different severity as measured by the EDIP2 score.
+Our goal is to estimate the benefit of ICU admission for patients of different severity.
 In this section, we describe the empirical challenges in addressing this question and our solution approach.

 3.1.
-Empirical challenges
+Empirical Challenges